 - avoiding sodas, which can increase gas

-- keeping a food diary to identify which foods make symptoms worse
+- keeping a food diary to identify foods that make symptoms worse

-A doctor may suggest temporarily following a specific diet depending on symptoms, such as:
+Depending on a person’s symptoms, a doctor may suggest temporarily following a specific diet such as:

 - a low fiber diet